zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 16
-In this example you can filter by tag `Location` with empty value and grouping by status (enabled, disabled).
+In this example, you can filter by tag `Location` with empty value and grouping by status (enabled, disabled).
 In this example status was transformed from digit value to verbose value and than used in `keyed_groups` for grouping by verbose statuses.

 ```yaml